-Long Term

-Build a broad infrastructure for health equity advocates who have been politicized (meaning that people's consciousness has been raised about societal problems and shared grievances, who is responsible for them, and who has the power to confront them), share an analysis of the root causes of inequity, are aligned around a set of values and beliefs, are prepared to advance a collective vision of the world we want, and are actively doing so.
+Long Term: Our goal is to change the conditions and structures that impact health by building power that shifts worldviews in the Public Health ecosystem.
+We do this by building a broad infrastructure for health equity advocates who have been politicized (meaning that people's consciousness has been raised about societal problems and shared grievances, who is responsible for them, and who has the power to confront them), share an analysis of the root causes of inequity, are aligned around a set of values and beliefs, are prepared to advance a collective vision of the world we want, and are actively doing so.
 These advocates share an understanding of narrative as a form of power, the dominant narratives we're up against, the role narrative plays in advancing structural change and equity, and their institution's role in narrative change.

-Short Term

-Bring additional partners into the project by having them go through structured narrative conversations with us, training them to facilitate these conversations with their allies (staff, members, boards, partners, etc.), and supporting them as they have those conversations, disseminate the transformative narrative, and embed the transformative narrative in their work.
+Short Term: We bring additional partners into the project by having them go through structured narrative conversations and trainings, training them to facilitate these conversations with their allies (staff, members, boards, partners, etc.), and supporting them as they 1) lead those conversations, 2) embed transformative narratives in their work and organizations, and 3) disseminate and deploy transformative narratives in their communities.